 The symbolic investment in the Ponte Vecchio only increased after Giovanni’s time, but the nature of that investment shifted.
 In the mid sixteenth century, Giorgio Vasari was commissioned to build the corridor along the top, connecting the Palazzo Vecchio and the Palazzo Pitti, where the new ducal court was based (the Medici finally and fully colonising the south side of the Arno).
 In 1593, Grand Duke Ferdinando I had the old trades moved off, for the “beauty of the city”, and the goldsmiths moved in.
 As the enabling legislation said, it wasn’t considered fitting that a bridge frequented by nobles and foreigners should be full of butchers.
-The Ponte Vecchio had become the showpiece that visitors see today – its civic function primarily seen in aesthetic terms.
+The Ponte Vecchio had started to become the showpiece that visitors see today – its civic function primarily seen in aesthetic terms.

 To cite this essay, we suggest: